Linyxus/cdot-calculus/step-by-step.md

 If each of the `make` command exits without error, all the proof artifacts are compiled successfully.

-## Paper-to-Artifact Correspondance
+## Paper-to-Artifact Correspondence

-Now we explain the correspondance between important definitions and lemmas in the paper and the formalization in our artifacts.
+Now we explain the correspondence between important definitions and lemmas in the paper and their mechanised versions.

 ### cDOT Calculus